Inside you’ll find an in depth guide to creating a family culture. This is part of a series so be sure to check out the other posts as they come…

 Family Culture Series

-- Family Culture: A Guide To Building Strong Families (Pt.
-1) < you are here
+- Post 1: Family Culture: An Ultimate Guide To Building Strong Families (you are here)

-- Family Values: How To Determine Then Live Out What Matters Most (Pt.
-2)
+- The 2nd Article: Family Values: How To Determine Then Live Out What Matters Most

-- Family Traditions: The Indisputable Benefits of Family Rituals (Pt.
-3)
+- Post 3: Family Traditions: The Indisputable Benefits of Family Rituals

 - Family Identity: The Thing Tight Knit Families Have That Distant Families Don’t (Pt.
 4)

-You may find you want to add a few routines or rituals to your family life.
-You might see some rituals or habits your family does you don’t believe in.
+Firstly, you may find you want to add a few routines or rituals to your family life.
+Likewise, you might see some rituals or habits your family does you don’t believe in.

 This will happen.